 The Bottom Line

 The ability to focus is a valuable skill if you want to achieve your goals and become successful.
-Practising deep work will make you free from distraction and benefit your work, your career and your life.
+Practicing deep work and truly mastering this skill will make you free from distraction and benefit your work, your career, and your life.
 All you need to do is decide when you will do your deep work.

 More Articles to Help You Improve Focus